Possible theme(s): God welcomes sinners / the Blessing of Repentance

 The power of the words in the psalm for us is the assurance of our sins being forgiven (cleansed, purged, washed away).
 Yet the assurance comes as an implicit promise within the appeal of the psalmist that God might have mercy on him, cleanse him and renew him.
 David prays in this way confident that God is this kind of God.

 For theological reflection is the first line of v.
 4, 'Against you, you alone, have I sinned and done what is evil in your sight.'
-Surely, we may say to ourselves, David sinned against Uriah, Bathsheba's husband, and indeed even against Bathsheba herself (the story of their adultery is not clear about the extent to which Bathsheba was equally culpable - today we would say there was a 'power imbalance' in their relationship).
+Surely, we may say to ourselves, David sinned against Uriah, Bathsheba's husband, and indeed even against Bathsheba herself (the story of their adultery is not clear about the extent to which Bathsheba was equally culpable or, as we understand today, a victim of a 'power imbalance' between king and commoner).
 So, why does David make this claim that his sin is against God and God alone?

 1 Timothy 1:12-17